Ghost-910/FitPal/README.md

 ---

 ### ⚙️ **Explanation of how the program run and works**
-1. FITPAL operates as a user-centered fitness tracking system that processes personal data to generate health-related recommendations.
+FITPAL operates as a user-centered fitness tracking system that processes personal data to generate health-related recommendations.
 The workflow of the system is structured as follows:

-1. User Authentication
+### 🔐 1.
+User Authentication

 When the application starts, the user is presented with a login interface.
 Users can either log in using existing credentials or create a new account through the registration form.
 The system validates all inputs to ensure correctness and security.

-2. Data Input and Validation
+### 📝 2.
+Data Input and Validation

-During registration, users provide personal and fitness-related information such as name, age, gender, weight, height, and fitness goal.
+During registration, users provide personal and fitness-related information such as:

+- Name
+- Age
+- Gender
+- Weight
+- Height
+- Fitness Goal

 All inputs are validated using encapsulated properties to prevent invalid or unrealistic values (e.g., negative weight or invalid age).

-3. Object Creation and Data Handling
+### 🧠 3.
+Object Creation and Data Handling

-Once registered or logged in, a FitnessUser object is created.
-This object stores all user-related data and serves as the core entity for processing fitness computations such as BMI, calorie needs, and macronutrient distribution.
+Once registered or logged in, a `FitnessUser` object is created.
+This object stores all user-related data and serves as the core entity for processing:

+- BMI calculation
+- Calorie requirements
+- Macronutrient distribution

-4. Dashboard Processing
+### 📊 4.
+Dashboard Processing

 After login, the system navigates to the dashboard where key fitness metrics are displayed.
 The application automatically calculates:

-Body Mass Index (BMI) using height and weight
+- **Body Mass Index (BMI)** using height and weight
-Daily Calorie Requirements based on the user’s goal Macronutrient Distribution (protein, carbohydrates, and fats)
+- **Daily Calorie Requirements** based on the user’s goal
+- **Macronutrient Distribution** (protein, carbohydrates, and fats)

-These computations are performed using methods defined in the FitnessUser class.
+These computations are performed using methods defined in the `FitnessUser` class.

-5. Fitness Modules Execution
+### 🏋️ 5.
+Fitness Modules Execution

 The system provides multiple functional modules:

-BMI Module – Displays BMI value and corresponding category Calorie Calculator – Computes daily calorie intake using a standard formula Nutrition Guide – Suggests macro distribution based on fitness goals Exercise Plan Generator – Produces a weekly workout plan tailored to the user’s objective
+- **BMI Module** – Displays BMI value and corresponding category
+- **Calorie Calculator** – Computes daily calorie intake using a standard formula
+- **Nutrition Guide** – Suggests macro distribution based on fitness goals
+- **Exercise Plan Generator** – Produces a weekly workout plan tailored to the user’s objective

 Each module retrieves and processes data dynamically from the user object.

-6. Progress Tracking
+### 📈 6.
+Progress Tracking

 Users can log their weight over time.
-Each entry is stored as a ProgressEntry object and added to a collection.
-The system displays this data in a table format and allows users to monitor their progress and changes in weight.
+Each entry is stored as a `ProgressEntry` object and added to a collection.

+- Data is displayed in a table format (DataGridView)
+- Users can monitor progress and weight changes over time

-7. Session Management
+### 🔓 7.
+Session Management
+- The user can log out at any time, which safely ends the session and returns the application to the login screen.
+---

 The user can log out at any time, which safely ends the session and returns the application to the login screen.

----

 ### 👥 **Project Contributors: Cool Pals (Team 12)**